 Organised by School Travel Organiser, the annual School Travel Awards recognise and reward the best attractions, experiences and providers as voted for by you, with big prizes for schools too.
 The launch of the 2022 campaign starts now, with big names supporting this important initiative.

-Details of voting, entries and nominations for 2022 will be available soon through School Travel Organiser magazine, the School Travel Awards website, and the regular ‘School’s Out’ email newsletter (if you don’t get the newsletter, register here).
+Details of voting, entries and nominations for 2022 are now available through the School Travel Awards website.
+Look out for updates in the regular ‘School’s Out’ email newsletter (if you don’t get the newsletter, register here).

-Our plan is for the programme to once again culminate in a five-star ceremony and lunch in the spring of next year when we can come together to celebrate and network.
+The programme will culminate in a five-star ceremony and lunch in on 25th May 2022 at the Royal Lancaster Hotel in London when we can come together to celebrate and network.

 As we launch the 2022 School Travel Awards, big names from across the school travel sector have already signed up to support this special initiative.